segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 #### What's the difference between Trait Enrichment and ID Sync?

-**Trait Enrichment** lets you map the traits data you've collected with Engage to use when syncing audiences and Journeys to destinations and destination functions.
+**Trait Enrichment** lets you map the traits data you've collected with Engage to use when syncing audiences and Journeys to destinations.

-**ID Sync** lets you map the identities data gathered for a profile for use when syncing audiences and Journeys to destinations and destination functions.
+**ID Sync** lets you map the identities data gathered for a profile for use when syncing audiences and Journeys to destinations.

 #### How do syncs differ between audiences with Trait Enrichment and audiences without Trait Enrichment?